 An APECS minor will increase your knowledge, skill level, and experience working with children and youth in a variety of settings.
-You'll become familiar with the field of educational psychology, acquire knowledge and skills conducing research and/or serving in educational and community contexts.
+You'll become familiar with the field of educational psychology, acquire knowledge and skills conducting research and/or serving in educational and community contexts.
 And you'll apply your knowledge and skills through a hands-on practicum experience.

 This minor is a good choice for students who wish to pursue future graduate education in educational psychology, social work, counseling, college student personnel, youth development, teaching, or other related fields.

 This 18-credit minor will allow you to apply psychological theory (systems-ecological, developmental, behavioral, cognitive-behavioral) to interpersonal, social, cultural, institutional, or economic contexts.
-You will be required to complete at least one of the following courses for 3 credits:
+You will be required to complete at least one of the following courses for 3 credits

-- Practicum: Psychology of Multiculturalism in Education: Students spend ninety hours working with children, youth, or adults in ESL tutoring or after-school youth programs.
+Students spend ninety hours working with children, youth, or adults in ESL tutoring or after-school youth programs.
 Students develop sensitivities and competencies related to multicultural issues in U.S. society.

-- Educational Psychology Undergraduate Research Practicum: This course is a practicum experience that is designed to provide supervised research experience.
+This course is a practicum experience that is designed to provide supervised research experience.
 Students are matched with University faculty members and their research projects.